 Purchase your firewood at the park office when you check into your campsite, or buy from a supplier local to the park.

-Likewise, when you leave the park, please don’t bring your leftover firewood home.
+Likewise, consider leaving any leftover firewood for the next camper, instead of bringing it home.
 You can help protect the forests you love by keeping firewood in place.

 Leave your firewood at home